 Assume that you have been injured and have not been able to work for almost a year.
-Recently, you received some good news when you learned that your employers or your insurance company has agreed to pay for a much-needed surgery.
+Recently, you received some good news when you learned that your employers or your insurance company have agreed to pay for a much-needed surgery.
 The surgery is scheduled for the first week in January, just after the holiday break.
 You have more than $5000 still available on your credit card.
 It is tempting to use that card so that your family can have a good Christmas.
 Should you?

 Consequences of Credit Card Spending Prior to Bankruptcy

 If you file for bankruptcy and list your credit card company, it is possible that the company can contest your discharge as to that debt in the bankruptcy court.